mlittlec/cheat-sheets/Kubernetes/Scheduling/Labels-Selector.md

 ### How do nodeSelectors work?

-Applying a `nodeSelecttor` to a Pod requires a series of steps.
+Applying a `nodeSelector` to a Pod requires a series of steps.

 1. Get the name of the Nodes and their labels.